MartinMeyer1/bike-map/README.md

 # 🤘 BikeMap

 A web application for sharing MTB trails among friends.
 Built with React, PocketBase, PostGIS, and BRouter.

-Features comprehensive ratings/comments system and Domain-Driven Design architecture.
+Check it out on [bike-map.ch](https://bike-map.ch).

 ## Features